-It is clear that the effects of too-low levels of Vitamin D include severe muscle weakness, loss of muscle tone, generalized body pain, increased falls, and bone deformities.
+Likewise, it is clear that the effects of too-low levels of Vitamin D include severe muscle weakness, loss of muscle tone, generalized body pain, increased falls, and bone deformities.
 Athletes who have enough Vitamin D have fewer colds and flus.
-And they may have the added benefit of faster recovery from inflammation after bouts of overtraining.
+And you may find the added benefit of faster recovery from inflammation after bouts of overtraining.